JHectorOnofre/JHectorOnofre/README.md

 **JHectorOnofre/JHectorOnofre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

-- 🔭 I’m currently working on create my personal branding 💻
+- 🔭 I love software development areas, turning creativity into technically efficient solutions is a tech superpower  💻
-- 🌱 I’m currently learning Java & Spring Boot
+- 🌱 I’m currently working with Python and Java
-- ⚡ Fun fact: My favorites are the owls 🦉
+- ⚡ Fun fact: My love Owls 🦉
 -->